trueos/pcbsd/src-qt5/docs/introduction.rst

 Goals and Features
 ==================

-PC-BSD® provides the following features:
+TrueOS® provides the following features:

-* **Easy installation:** to install either a graphical desktop or command-line server version of PC-BSD®, simply insert the installation media, reboot the system to start the installer, and answer a few questions in the installation menus.
+* **Easy installation:** to install either a graphical desktop or command-line server version of TrueOS®, simply insert the installation media, reboot the system to start the installer, and answer a few questions in the installation menus.

 * **Automatically configured hardware:** video, sound, network, and other devices are automatically configured for you.

-* **Intuitive desktop interface:** PC-BSD® comes with the :ref:`Lumina Desktop` and additional desktop environments can be installed to support your day-to-day computing needs.
+* **Intuitive desktop interface:** TrueOS® comes with the :ref:`Lumina Desktop` and additional desktop environments can be installed to support your day-to-day computing needs.

 * **Easy software management:** with :ref:`AppCafe®`, installing, upgrading, and uninstalling software is safe and easy.

-* **Lots of software available:** in addition to its own software, PC-BSD® can install software that has been ported to FreeBSD (currently over 24,700 applications).
+* **Lots of software available:** in addition to its own software, TrueOS® can install software that has been ported to FreeBSD (currently over 26,100 applications).

-* **Easy to update:** PC-BSD® provides a built-in :ref:`Update Manager` that will notify you of available updates and allow you to apply operating system security fixes, bug fixes, and system enhancements as well as upgrade to newer versions of the operating system or installed software.
+* **Easy to update:** TrueOS® provides a built-in :ref:`Update Manager` that will notify you of available updates and allow you to apply operating system security fixes, bug fixes, and system enhancements as well as upgrade to newer versions of the operating system or installed software.

-* **Virus-free:** PC-BSD® is not affected by viruses, spyware, or other malware.
+* **Virus-free:** TrueOS® is not affected by viruses, spyware, or other malware.

-* **No defragmentation:** PC-BSD® hard drives do not need to be defragmented and do not slow down over time.
-PC-BSD® uses OpenZFS which is a self-healing filesystem.
+* **No defragmentation:** TrueOS® hard drives do not need to be defragmented and do not slow down over time.
+TrueOS® uses OpenZFS which is a self-healing filesystem.

 * **Laptop support:** provides power saving and swap space encryption and automatically switches between wired and wifi network connections.

-* **Secure environment:** PC-BSD® provides a pre-configured firewall and a built-in host-based Intrusion Detection System.
+* **Secure environment:** TrueOS® provides a pre-configured firewall and a built-in host-based Intrusion Detection System.

-* **Easy system administration:** PC-BSD® provides a :ref:`Control Panel` containing many graphical tools for performing system administration tasks.
+* **Easy system administration:** TrueOS® provides a :ref:`Control Panel` containing many graphical tools for performing system administration tasks.

-* **Localization:** PC-BSD® supports a number of native languages and locales.
+* **Localization:** TrueOS® supports a number of native languages and locales.

-* **Vibrant community:** PC-BSD® has a friendly and helpful community.
+* **Vibrant community:** TrueOS® has a friendly and helpful community.

 * **Professional support:** professional email and phone support is available from `iXsystems <https://www.ixsystems.com/support/>`_.